ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/qerogram/BUG_WEB](https://github.com/qerogram/BUG_WEB) :  ![starts](https://img.shields.io/github/stars/qerogram/BUG_WEB.svg) ![forks](https://img.shields.io/github/forks/qerogram/BUG_WEB.svg)

 ## CVE-2022-0439
- The Email Subscribers &amp; Newsletters WordPress plugin before 5.3.2 does not correctly escape the `order` and `orderby` parameters to the `ajax_fetch_report_list` action, making it vulnerable to blind SQL injection attacks by users with roles as low as Subscriber.
+ The Email Subscribers & Newsletters WordPress plugin before 5.3.2 does not correctly escape the `order` and `orderby` parameters to the `ajax_fetch_report_list` action, making it vulnerable to blind SQL injection attacks by users with roles as low as Subscriber.
 Further, it does not have any CSRF protection in place for the action, allowing an attacker to trick any logged in user to perform the action by clicking a link.